emredagli/physics-constants-explorer/research/README.md

 	{ 2.082670(47) e+56 } [ kg·m³/s⁴ ] = 3⋅c⁶ / (2⁹⋅π⁵⋅G)
 ```

-Note: as you see "G" the newtonian constant of gravitation increased the resultant expression uncertainty!
+Note that: "G" the Newtonian constant of gravitation increased the resultant expression uncertainty!

 ## 4 Experiments